Major depressive disorder (MDD) is a growing health concern, projected by the World Health Organization (WHO) to become the #1 disease by 2030.

 Continue reading to learn about how to effectively manage the discontinuation of this antidepressant and minimize the discomfort of Mirtazapine withdrawal.

-Mirtazapine belongs to a class of medications known as a group of tetracyclic antidepressants (TeCA), which work by inhibiting the central presynaptic alpha-2-adrenergic receptors, causing an increased release of serotonin and norepinephrine.
+Mirtazapine belongs to a class of medications known as tetracyclic antidepressants (TeCA), which work by inhibiting the central presynaptic alpha-2-adrenergic receptors, causing an increased release of serotonin and norepinephrine.

 Withdrawal from Mirtazapine, also known as antidepressant discontinuation syndrome (ADS), is the range of symptoms that can occur when a person stops or significantly reduces their dosage within two to four days after drug cessation.
 The mean elimination half-life of Mirtazapine varies from 20 to 40 hours.